sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/deprecated/kustomize.md

 We recommend that you:

-- [Update the `./overlay-generate-cluster` script](./operations.md#applying-manifests) to apply the generated manifests from the `generated-cluster` directory with something like the above snippet
+- [Update the `./overlay-generate-cluster` script](../operations.md#applying-manifests) to apply the generated manifests from the `generated-cluster` directory with something like the above snippet
-- Commit your overlays changes separately—see our [customization guide](#customizations) for more details.
+- Commit your overlays changes separately --see our [customization guide](#customizations) for more details.

 You can now get started with using overlays: